Ramgarh district: Physiography

-Burnpur Cement, Patratu, was the successful bidder.

-Industries and agriculture

-Industries

-Ramgarh is an important industrial district of East India.
-Several mineral-based industries like steel, sponge iron, cement, refractory and thermal power plants are established due to the availability of coal and other minerals.

-Agriculture

-The main occupation of the people of Ramgarh is farming.
-There are three main agricultural seasons in the district: kharif, rabi, and zaid.
-Rice, maize, ragi, fruits and vegetables are the main crops of the district.

-Soils, climate, forests and wildlife

 Soils and climate

 There are mainly two types of soil, red soil and sand loam.

 In terms of climate, the area lies in the sub-humid region of Chotanagpur Plateau and has a semi-extreme type of climate.
 The day temperature rises to around 40 C during the summers and drops to around 10 C during the winter.

 The winter season broadly runs from November to February, the hot season from March to May, and the rainy season from June to October.

 Forests and wildlife

 The forest area of the district is 487.93 km2.
 The district is rich in flora and fauna.
 The government has planned a deer park in the district.
 The park will come up on 25 acre on Gola-Muri Road in Gola block.
 30 villages in the district are affected by elephants.

+Rivers and river basins

+Damodar is the main river of the district and it also forms a major river basin, comprising a number of tributaries.
+Important amongst them are: Naikari, Bhervi or Bhera and Bokaro river.

+In Hindu mythology and folklore Damodar is a Nad means Male River.

+Small rivers include the Hurhuri, Gomti, Barki, Kurum, Kochi, Sherbhuki, and Dhobdhab rivers.

+Suwarn Rekha River flow south eastern part of district.
+Tributaries of Suwarn Rekha River include Kadamgara and Khatgara.